rust-basel/fullstack-rust-workshop/src/07-crud_operations.md

     http://localhost:3001/items
 ```

-After adding the item(s), reload the our frontend, that is running on `localhost:8080` (if you ran the `all-do` cargo make).
+After adding the item(s), reload the frontend, that is running on `localhost:8080` (if you ran the `all-do` cargo make).

 Great - now you know how to add items!
-Let's fast forward and add the code to also delete items.
+Let's fast-forward and add the code to also delete items.

 ## Deleting things

-Deletion is kind of the same as creation.
-We also need writeable access to the databse.
+Deletion is similar to creation.
+We also need writeable access to the database.
 But we do not have to accept a json payload, but a uuid.
 The only thing that changes is the extraction of a `Path` parameter.
 But you did that already in the axum hello world chapter.

 Our deletion controller: